aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-flux.md

 2. Check the Flux Kustomization Controller log: `kubectl logs -f -n flux-system kustomize-controller-******` for error message containing text similar to `Invalid value: 1: field is immutable`

-## Getting Started with EKS Anywhere GitOps
+## Getting Started with EKS Anywhere GitOps with Github

 In order to use GitOps to manage cluster scaling, you need a couple of things: